-We would like to be "imprisoned" deep underground to respond to vital scientific questions: What is the universe made of?
-What is the nature of dark matter?
+Underground scientists are observing today the cosmos with new telescopes, very different from Galileo's one, but with the same aim and enthusiasm for discovering our place in the Universe.
+We want to be "imprisoned" deep underground to respond to vital scientific questions: What is the Universe made of?
+What is the nature of Dark Matter?
 What happened to the antimatter?
 What are neutrinos telling us about the fundamental symmetries of nature, and about the stars and the Earth?

-Very high energy phenomena, such as proton decay and neutrinoless $\beta\beta$ decay, happen spontaneously, but at extremely low rates.
-The study of neutrino properties from natural and artificial sources and the detection of dark matter candidates require capability of detecting extremely weak effects.
+Phenomena, such as proton decay and neutrinoless decay are predicted by theory to happen spontaneously but at extremely low rates.
+The study of neutrino properties from natural and artificial sources and the detection of Dark Matter candidates require capability of detecting extremely weak effects.
 Underground laboratories provide the necessary low radioactive background environment to investigate these processes.
-So these laboratories appear complementary to those with particle accelerators in the basic research of the elementary constituents of matter, of their interactions and symmetries.
+These laboratories appear complementary to those with particle accelerators in the basic research of the elementary constituents of matter, of their interactions and symmetries.
 Underground experiments have been successful in discovering the first clear evidence for physics beyond the standard model (SM).
 The discoveries that neutrinos are massive and flavor lepton numbers are not conserved have been made in underground laboratories using neutrino natural sources as the Sun and the cosmic rays.

-In general one can consider two classes of motivations to push beyond the SM.
+In general, one can consider two classes of motivations to push beyond the SM.
 There are "particle physics" reasons: the SM does not truly unify the elementary interactions, it leaves the problem of fermion masses and mixings unsolved and it exhibits the gauge hierarchy problem in the scalar sector.
-The second class of reasons finds its origin in "astroparticle and neutrino physics" issues: the problems of the solar and atmospheric neutrinos deficits, Majorana or Dirac neutrinos, baryogenesis, dark matter.
+The second class of reasons finds its origin in "astroparticle and neutrino physics" issues: the problems of the solar and atmospheric neutrinos deficits, Majorana or Dirac neutrinos, baryogenesis, Dark Matter.
 These astroparticle and neutrino physics issues can be faced by contemporary experimental physics and constitute a formidable motivation for the underground laboratories activity.